 It won’t be the first time that Gaga has descended into a dark role.
 She won a Golden Globe for her portrayal of “The Countess” on American Horror Story: Hotel.

 Had things gone differently, Scott’s film may not have been the first time Gaga played a fashion heiress.
-She was a fan favorite to star as Donatella Versace in American Crime Story’s second season, The Assassination of Gianni Versace.
+She was a fan favourite to star as Donatella Versace in American Crime Story’s second season, The Assassination of Gianni Versace.
 Penelope Cruz ultimately scored the part.